What does a GIFT Program summer internship entail?

 - Implementation Plan: a focused strategy for implementing and sharing some part of the summer work experience during the school year.

 - Invite GIFT staff to the classroom during the following school year to verify implementation of the Action Plan.
+This task qualifies for an additional PLU credit.

 What does GIFT provide to Fellows?